timlau/fedora-audio/readme.md

 A good pair of cabled studio headphones, they need to have a neutral audio profile, most of the Hifi ones don't.
 Audio Technica ATH-M30x, ATH-M40x or ATH-M50x is good options, based on your budget.
 The more expensive Beyerdynamic DT 770 Pro is also a great choice.

 ### A couple of studio monitors
-When mixing audio you need a couple of studio monitor, I use a pair of (PreSonus Eris E3.5)[https://www.presonus.com/products/eris-e35-studio-monitor], they are good value for the money.
+When mixing audio you need a couple of studio monitor, I use a pair of [PreSonus Eris E3.5](https://www.presonus.com/products/eris-e35-studio-monitor), they are good value for the money.
 There are a lot of other choices based on your budget.